maximatt/docker/README.md

 [Tor](www.torproject.org) is a piece of software that enable to us an anonymous communication.

-This project enable the possibility to create a Tor service (.onion site) and consists about two services:
+This project enable the possibility to create a Tor service (.onion site).
- - `tor-service`: provides the access to the network.
- - `tor-site`: based on nginx, this is where our resources will be placed for delivery.

 To retrieve onion address:
 ```bash
 $ docker-compose exec tor-service /bin/bash -c 'cat ./hidden_service/hostname'